AdobeDocs/campaign-web.en/help/v8/msg/delivery-alerting.md

 # Get started with delivery alerting {#gs-delivery-alerting}

-The Delivery alerting feature is an alert management system that enables a group of users to automatically receive email notifications containing information on the execution of their deliveries.
-The recipients of the alerts can monitor the deliveries that are being processed by Adobe Campaign and take appropriate actions when there are issues in their execution.
+Delivery Alerting is an alert management system that enables groups of users to automatically receive email notifications with information on their delivery executions.
+Recipients can monitor ongoing deliveries processed by Adobe Campaign and take appropriate actions if issues arise.

-These alerting notifications can be customized depending on specific alerting criteria that are defined through a dashboard in the Adobe Campaign interface.
+Notifications can be customized based on specific alerting criteria defined through the Adobe Campaign Web User Interface.

-The email notifications received by users contain:
+## Email notification contents {#content}

+Email notifications include the following sections:

-* A **Summary** displaying the number of deliveries meeting the criteria that you defined and the label/color that you chose for each criterion.
+* **Summary**: Displays the number of deliveries meeting your defined criteria, with labels and colors for each criterion.
-* A **Details** section listing all of the delivery criteria defined for the corresponding dashboard and all of the deliveries for each criterion.
+* **Details**: Lists all defined delivery criteria for the dashboard and the corresponding deliveries for each criterion.

 SCREENSHOT OF EMAIL

+## Set up delivery alerts {#set-up}

-To help you set up these alerts, Campaign Web User Interface allows you to create:
+To help you set up these alerts, Campaign Web User Interface allows you to create and manage:

-* **Delivery alerting dashboards**: These dashboards let you specify who will receive the alerts, configure alerting criteria, and access the history of all sent notifications.
+* **Delivery alerting dashboards**: Specify recipients, set alerting criteria to include in the dashboard, and access a history of sent alerts.
+[Learn how to work with dashboards](../msg/delivery-alerting-dashboards.md)
-* **Delivery alerting criteria**:
+* **Delivery alerting criteria**: Campaign Web User Interface provides pre-defined alerting criteria (deliveries with low throughput, deliveries whose preparation failed...) that you can add to your dashboard.
+You can also create your own criteria to suit your needs.
+[Learn how to work with criteria](../msg/delivery-alerting-criteria.md)

-Let's say you want to inform the users with administration rights of the failed deliveries only.
-However, you want the marketing users to receive information on the deliveries with a soft bounce bad error ratio.
-Therefore, you need to create two different dashboards and define the criteria that you want for each group of recipients.
+Let's say you want to notify users with administration rights only about failed deliveries, and marketing users about deliveries with a high soft bounce error ratio.
+To achieve this, create two separate dashboards with the appropriate criteria for each group of recipients.

 >[!NOTE]
 >
->To access and configure the dashboards and the alerting criteria, you must have xxx rights.
+>To access and configure dashboards and alerting criteria, you must have **administration rights** or be part of the **Delivery Supervisors** security group.
+Standard users cannot access dashboards in the Adobe Campaign interface but can receive alerting notifications.
+[Learn more on access and permissions](../get-started/permissions.md)